 Once your bedding is fully cleaned, it’s time to set it aside in its designated storage space.
 Whether you’ve got a specific spot already in mind or need some guidance, here are some of our best bedding storage tips:

 1. Avoid damp storage areas.

 The top priority in a bedding storage area is making sure the space is cool and dry.
 That’s because the biggest offender to bedding in storage is moisture.
 Avoid storing bedding in a basement, garage, or other humid areas of your home if you can.

 2. Allow fabric to breathe.

-- Linen closet.
+- Linen closets or hall closets.
 Maximize space by keeping the linen closet organized.

 - Under the bed.
 Make your own under the bed storage solution.